-Description: The file activation.exe is located in a subfolder of "C:\Program Files".
+Description: Activation.exe is not essential for the Windows OS and causes relatively few problems.
+The file Activation.exe is located in a subfolder of "C:\Program Files".

 External information from Paul Collins:

 There are different files with the same name:

 Important: Some malware camouflages itself as Activation.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder.
 Therefore, you should check the Activation.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.